PoutineSyropErable/config_all/readme.md

 You should checkout the desktop or the laptop branch, as these are the branch for my personnal pc.
-I recommend you use them
+I recommend you use them, as this might not be updated at all

 so: